AnonymizedCodes/AdaPruner/Prune_Dataset/README.md

-## The example code of DatasetPruner on CIFAR10/100
+## The Pytorch implementation code of AdaPruner on CIFAR10/100

 #### Requirements